surma/surma.dev/content/things/compile-js.md

 ```

 The `create_IO_global()` function is something the transpiler injects into
-every program as part of the so-called prelude, making the object available
+every program as part of the so-called prelude, making the `IO` object available
-under a global I called `IO`.
+as a global.
 If your program doesn't use it, the C++ compilers
 Dead Code Eliminiation (DCE) will remove it for you!
 I used this infrastructure
 to write a whole battery of tests.
 For example: